Avaneer Logo

 How does the lack of interoperability affect payers and providers?

-The bottom line is that payers want to reduce their financial risk by ensuring that members receive the most cost-effective, appropriate level of care.
-At the same time, providers want autonomy around the decisions they make when caring for their patients, and they expect fair, timely compensation for that care.
-Both want to simplify the extreme administrative complexities caused by a lack of interoperability and data fluidity.
+While payers want to reduce their financial risk by ensuring that members receive the most cost-effective, appropriate level of care, providers want autonomy around the decisions they make when caring for their patients.
+In addition, providers expect fair, timely compensation for that care.

 How does the lack of interoperability affect patients?